mikee47/Timezone/README.rst

 By default, a set of rules for all the main IANA timezones is created in the applications ``out/Timezone`` directory.
 This can be access via ``#include <tzdata.h>``.

-Customise using the following build variables:
+Customise using the following configuration variables:

 .. envvar:: APP_TZDATA_DIR